pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/functions/dupe_args_definitions/simple_args/with_explicit_directive/invalidated_by_rest.md

 `````
 throws: Parser error!
-  Same param name was bound twice and the args are not simple, this is not allowed
+  Can only declare use strict if func params are "simple"

 function f(b, a, b, ...a) {"use strict"}
                                        ^------- error
 `````

 ### Strict mode